 What to look for in round diamond shapes

-Symmetry is key when shopping for a round diamond.
+Symmetry is key when shopping for a round diamond to feature in your engagement ring.
 And if the diamond is cut as a round brilliant, as most are, pay attention to its cut quality, or how well it interacts with light.
 Look for brightness (often called brilliance) – the internal and external reflections of white light.
 Fire – the flashes of color seen as you rock the diamond under the store’s spotlights.
 Sparkle – spots of light that flash when the diamond moves.
 And scintillation – a combination of sparkle and balanced patterns of bright and dark areas.
 Well-cut round diamonds are brighter with more fire and scintillation than poorly cut ones, even if they’re of equivalent color, clarity and carat weight.

 Avoid diamonds with extremely thin or “knife-edge” girdles or with inclusions near the girdle, which make them more vulnerable to damage.